-Our Compensation Committee and our NEOs viewed the 2013, 2014, 2015 and 2016 shareholder advisory votes regarding executive compensation as strong support in favor of our compensation programs, our compensation decisions and our commitment to excellence in compensation governance.
+Our Compensation Committee and our NEOs have viewed our recent shareholder advisory votes regarding executive compensation as strong support in favor of our compensation programs, our compensation decisions and our commitment to excellence in compensation governance.

-We discussed our compensation programs with many of our shareholders and other parties during these years in order to better understand their views regarding our compensation programs.
+We discussed our compensation programs with many of our shareholders and other parties during recent years in order to better understand their views regarding our compensation programs.
 Those views have informed our decisions regarding our compensation programs.

-- Since 2013, our Compensation Committee has continued to refine our PRSU program and has increased the portion of the total compensation awarded to our NEOs that is tied directly to the achievement of three-year, forward-looking performance goals.
-As further discussed under "Design of Our Compensation Programs-Performance-Based Compensation-Refinement of the PRSU Program" below, for awards granted in 2017 in respect of 2016 compensation, the Compensation Committee has introduced a new performance metric, modified certain scoring requirements in light of the evolving macroeconomic environment and the Company's goals and objectives, and limited certain scores that can be achieved under the program.
-The aggregate effect of these refinements is to further increase the overall rigor of the PRSU program to better reflect the current environment. - Since 2013, our Compensation Committee has refined the structure of its NEO evaluation and compensation decision-making process.
+- Since 2013, our Compensation Committee has continued to refine our performancebased equity award program and has increased the portion of the total compensation awarded to our NEOs that is tied directly to the achievement of three-year, forwardlooking performance goals.
+As further discussed under "Design of Our Compensation Programs-Performance-Based Compensation-Refinement of Our Performancebased Equity Award Performance Metrics and Scoring Systems" below, for performance-based equity awards granted to our NEOs since 2017, our Compensation Committee has introduced new performance metrics, modified certain scoring requirements, and limited certain scores that can be achieved under the program, in order to further increase the overall rigor of our performance-based equity award program to better reflect the current environment and the Company's goals and objectives, including the pursuit of investment opportunities that can drive profitable growth. - Since 2013, our Compensation Committee has refined the structure of its NEO evaluation and compensation decision-making process.
 The Compensation Committee has increased its focus on pre-defined individual goals and firm-wide financial goals, as well as the Company's progress toward key strategic metrics, in determining the amount of incentive compensation awarded to our NEOs. - Since 2013, our Compensation Committee has continued to apply our discipline on compensation expense to our NEOs, even during periods of outstanding performance.